Vonng/pigsty/docs/PARAM.md

 [ETCD](ETCD) is a distributed, reliable key-value store for the most critical data of a distributed system, and pigsty use **etcd** as **DCS**, Which is critical to PostgreSQL High-Availability.

-Pigsty has a hard coded group name `etcd` for etcd cluster, it can be an existing & external etcd cluster, or a new etcd cluster created by pigsty with `etcd.yml`.
+Pigsty has a hard coded group name `etcd` for etcd cluster, it can be an existing & external etcd cluster, or a new etcd cluster created by Pigsty with  [etcd.yml](ETCD#etcdyml).

 ```yaml